DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Introduction

-\emph{Motivation:} There are many scenarios where the physics of the process is unknown/limited, and the state $\mathbf{x}_t$ is not accessible due to practical reasons.
-Inaccessible state $\mathbf{x}_t$ does not allow to have a labelled dataset.
-Therefore, we can not engineer model-driven methods and supervised learning-based data-driven methods.
-The \emph{main question} is: Can we develop a Bayesian estimator of $\mathbf{x}_t$ for a complex model-free process without any access to $\mathbf{x}_t$, but using an unsupervised learning approach based on a training dataset comprised of measurements $\mathbf{y}_t$?
-The \emph{purpose} of the article is to develop DANSE (\emph{Da}ta-driven \emph{N}onlinear \emph{S}tate \emph{E}stimation) to answer the above question.
-This is based on our recent contribution \cite{ghosh2023danse}.
+\emph{{Research question:}} Can we develop a Bayesian estimator of $\mathbf{x}_t$ for a complex model-free process without any access to $\mathbf{x}_t$, but using an unsupervised learning approach based on a training dataset comprised of noisy measurements {$\lbrace \mathbf{y}_{\tau} \rbrace$}?
+The \emph{purpose} of the article is to develop DANSE (\emph{Da}ta-driven \emph{N}onlinear \emph{S}tate \emph{E}stimation) method to answer the above question, based on our recent contribution \cite{ghosh2023danse}.

 \emph{Potential applications:} DANSE has potential applications when there are enough measurements for unsupervised learning, but it is difficult to access the state for supervised learning and/or design a good tractable process model.
 For example, we can explore the use of DANSE for internal state estimation of a medical patient from physiological time-series data.
 Another example is positioning and navigation of autonomous systems in hazardous, underwater, off-road conditions where GPS (global positioning system) signal is not available to know the state \cite{guo2018vehicle} and create labelled data for supervised learning.